Montessori Mom

 Method:

-Place on a small tray one pitcher filled with rice and an empty pitcher or container.
-Slowly show your child how to pour the full pitcher into the empty one.
-Use water instead of rice after your child has mastered pouring rice.
+Place on the tray one pitcher filled with rice and the other empty pitcher or container.
+Slowly, show your child to pour the full pitcher into the empty one.
+When he has mastered the technique without spilling you can use water instead of rice.

 Math and Reading readiness